rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 Set smart custom filter and ordering per channel, so only your most profitable products make it to the product feed.
 It helps you to exclude the non-profitable or out of season products you don’t want to share.

 **Create Product Feed Using Category Mapping**
 Google shopping and Facebook Dynamic Ads requires category mapping.
 It's must for these two merchant shop.
-Best WooCommerce Product Feed lets you do that.
+WooCommerce Product Feed Manager lets you do that.

 Categories are the primary key to get products into the search result.
 So, the best practice is to assign most matching shopping engine category to your store category for each product.
-With BWF you’ll get an option to map it to your marketplace category so that you can make two categories aligned with each other.
+With Best WooCommerce Product Feed Manager, you’ll get an option to map it to your marketplace category so that you can make two categories aligned with each other.

 >  *This process is entirely dynamic with our plugin & you can assign all of your categories to make it more relevant & reachable to buyers.
 You can also the category mapping for other merchant shops.*

-Not only does it supports 1-to-1 category mapping but you can also map subsets of products on a channel-category based on product names.
+> *Not only does it supports 1-to-1 category mapping but you can also map subsets of products on a channel-category based on product names.*

 **Make Dynamic Attributes As You Need**
-Best WooCommerce Product Feed gives you the ability to set your conditions for any types of attributes.
+WooCommerce Product Feed Manager gives you the ability to set your conditions for any types of attributes.
 Different types of WooCommerce users have different kinds & classes of goods and services.
 So, you may need varieties of custom values to demonstrate your products.
 That's why we are giving the options to make dynamic attributes as your need.

 Also, it is possible to generate the data feed file according to the search engines requirements without changing the attributes in your store.
 Determine yourself what attributes to include or exclude in your product feed.

-**BWF Lets You Add Custom Taxonomy**
-Add custom taxonomies with naming you requires and fill it with static or dynamic values to your product feed.
+**WooCommerce Product Feed Manager Lets You Add Custom Taxonomy** Add custom taxonomies with naming you requires and fill it with static or dynamic values to your product feed.
 You can easily use any custom taxonomy or other WooCommerce plugin or extensions taxonomy value into feeds.
 E.g., Brand, Model No, size, etc. So you can easily use those value into your feed.

 = Features: =
-* You can create feed Up-to 2000 products in free version
+* You can create feed Up-to 50 products in free version
 * Unlimited feed creation for Pro-Users
 * XML and TXT formats
 * Supports Yith brand attributes